 Let rest for 15 minutes.

-Another three-fold turn and form into a loaf.
+Another round of three-folds and shape into a loaf.

 Place in a well-floured proofing basket with Timilia flour.

-Cover and let rise at 78°F until doubled.
+Cover and let rise at 79°F until doubled.

-Turn the bread onto a baking sheet and sprinkle with sesame seeds.
-Score along the entire length of the loaf.
+Flip the bread onto a baking sheet and sprinkle with sesame seeds.
+Make a cut along the entire length of the loaf.

 timilia bread

-It keeps up to 5 days wrapped in a cloth, in a cool and dry place.
+It keeps for up to 5 days wrapped in a cloth, in a cool, dry place.

 It can be frozen after slicing.